Copyright © 2016

 Thomas finally got a chance to speak up.

-O'Malley turned and smiled at Thomas.
+O'Rourke turned and smiled at Thomas.

 "Us Lad, well some call us Rangers, some call us Sharpshooters.
-Us! well we call us Sharpe's Men.
+Us! well we call us Grey's Men.
 See lad, we do all the things no one else will or can do.
 Now while I sit here and smoke me pipe, I want you to pay close attention to Jones and Cooper.
 They got things to show you that may keep that young head on your shoulders for a few more months."

 Thomas settled next to the two new men and watched as they began to tell him things he had never heard of before.
 Everything they showed him seemed to be the opposite of what the army taught and yet, they all made perfect sense when they showed him and explained it all in their strange way.